E-Commerce Platform

 Grocery shopping is one of the essential daily activities among consumers in the world.

-Being the UX researcher in the team, my job was to follow the market trends and elaborate them with Project managers and clients.
+Being the UX researcher in the team, my job was to follow the market trends and collaborate with the Project managers and clients.

 Determining the Priority & Observation